Johnson High School (Gainesville, Georgia): Athletics

 The school has seen success in its soccer program, winning state titles in 2018, 2022, 2023, and 2025.

 The 2014 season marked the first time the school had ever gone to a state championship in any sport, but in the final they lost 2-0 to Dalton High School.

 The 2016 season was Johnson's second title shot when the Knights advanced to the class 4A state finals only to be dispatched by St. Pius in a 3-0 loss.

 The 2018 season was capped off with the Class 5A boys soccer finals against defending state champion McIntosh with a 1-0 victory over the Chiefs that captured the program's first-ever state title.

 Johnson’s bid for a second Class 5A state title in 2021 came to an end as in a rematch of the 2018 Class 5A final, McIntosh scored twice in the final 13 minutes to erase an early Johnson lead en route to a 2-1 victory in the state championship.

 In 2022, Johnson captured its 2nd 5A title after a come-from-behind 4-2 win over St. Pius in the Class 5A state championship match.
 It was their second 5A title in five seasons and their fifth appearance in a state championship game since 2014.
 It also avenged a 2-1 loss to McIntosh in the 2021 title match on the very same field.

 The 2023 season was marked by its attempt to go back to back for the first time in the school's history.
 Johnson went on to go undefeated the regular season and in the final a 4-2 win over Westminster sealed the Class 4A state championship.
 The title was the second straight for the Knights (21-0), who won the Class 5A title in 2022.
-After the season was when for the first time in school history, the Johnson High school boy's soccer team were declared national champions for the first time ever by the United Soccer Coaches poll.
+After the season was when for the first time in school history, the Johnson High school boys' soccer team were declared national champions for the first time ever by the United Soccer Coaches poll.